joejknowles/CV/README.md

 ## Joseph Knowles

 An endlessly curious human being who recently graduated from university and then Makers Academy.
 I have a broad range of skills and a particular interest in software design.
 I'm one of the first people to complete Makers Academy's highly intensive, full time coding bootcamp remotely, where I created a fully functional 'garden sharing' web app in just two weeks.
-I created this to match the needs of a real client as part of a small team of developers.
+I designed it to match the needs of a real client as part of a small team of developers.
 I'm hoping to join a jovial work environment with interesting people who will allow me to continue learning at the fast pace I currently am doing, while pushing me into new and exciting areas of emerging technology.

 ## Skills